Energy Advice and Guidance

 Priority Services Register

-You can sign up to the Priority Services Register to receive extra help from your energy supplier as well as from your distribution network operator (the company that operates and maintains your electricity supply).
+You can sign up to the Priority Services Register (through your energy supplier) to receive extra help from your energy supplier as well as from your distribution network operator (the company that operates and maintains your electricity supply).
+More info here.

 You can receive the services available if you: